-- 9. A regulated entity must only use the regulatory disclosure statement on its business stationery or electronic communications in connection with activities for which the firm is authorised, registered or licensed by the Central Bank. - 10.
-A regulated entity must use separate business stationery and electronic communications where it engages in an activity that falls outside of its Central Bank authorisation, registration or license. - 11.
-In the case of a website, a regulated entity must have separate sections for the activities that fall inside and those that fall outside of its Central Bank authorisation, registration or license. - 12.
-Where a regulated entity is licensed, authorised, or registered by, the Central Bank, the regulatory disclosure statement must take the following form:
+9. A regulated entity must only use the regulatory disclosure statement on its business stationery or electronic communications in connection with activities for which the firm is authorised, registered or licensed by the Central Bank.

+10. A regulated entity must use separate business stationery and electronic communications where it engages in an activity that falls outside of its Central Bank authorisation, registration or license and confirm that such activity is not regulated by the Central Bank.

+11. In the case of a website, a regulated entity must have separate sections for the activities that fall inside and those that fall outside of its Central Bank authorisation, registration or license.

+12. Where a regulated entity is licensed, authorised, or registered by, the Central Bank, the regulatory disclosure statement must take the following form: